owncloud/docs-ocis/README.md

 ## Branching Workflow

-Please refer to the [Branching Workflow for the Infinite Scale](./docs/the-branching-workflow.md) or more information.
+Please refer to the [Branching Workflow for the Infinite Scale](./docs/the-branching-workflow.md) for more information.

 ## Create a New Version Branch for Infinite Scale